 Parish: Capel

 Settlement: In proximity to Five Oak Green

 Gross area (ha): 0.37

 Developable area (ha): 0.37

 Site type: Greenfield site adjacent to Badsell Road (B2017)

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: Less than 10

-Issues to consider: Green Belt considerations; EA Flood Zones 2 (100%), and 3a (70.73%); AONB (1 component part); Ecological interest; notable feature/designation; Landscape Sensitivity Study (PW10); Highway issues;
+Issues to consider: MGB; Flood Zone 2; Flood Zone 3; HLC Period: Late 20th century; APA: General background archaeological potential; ALC: GRADE 3; LCA: Low Weald Farmland;

-ALC: Grade 3 Site Description: The site is a greenfield site, with the appearance of being used for car boot sales.
+Highway issues Site Description: The site is a greenfield site, with the appearance of being used for car boot sales.
 The site is adjoined by sporadic residential uses, a place of worship and agricultural land.
 Boundary to the site is open on the western boundary with adjoining site.
 There are trees along the eastern and northern boundary and some chain link and domestic style boundaries with adjoining residential properties.
 There is a gate along the boundary with Badsell Road.
 There is pavement along Badsell Road.
 There is a Bridleway nearby to the site.
 The site is generally flat with public views from Badsell Road.
-Suitability: Unsuitable: see reason below Availability: Available Multiple ownership Achievability: N/A Sustainability This site receives a mix of scores, several neutrals and some Assessment: positive ones.
-Landscape, land use and noise receive negative scores, a reflection of this green belt, greenfield site and its position close to the main railway line.
+Suitability: The yield arising from this site would be of a scale that it would be unsuitable as an allocation in the Local Plan.
+Also landscape concerns that this site would erode the green gap between Five Oak Green and Paddock Wood Availability: Available Multiple ownership Achievability: N/A Sustainability This site receives a mix of scores, several neutrals and some Assessment: positive ones.
+Landscape, land use and noise receive negative scores, a reflection of this Green Belt, greenfield site and its position close to the main railway line.
 Conclusion: This site is considered unsuitable as a potential site allocation.
-Reason: There is a landscape concern that this site would erode the green gap between Five Oak Green and Paddock Wood.
-In addition, any likely yield is likely to be of a scale that would not be considered suitable for allocation.
+Reason: Any likely yield is likely to be of a scale that would not be considered suitable for allocation.